 Verify the base station being used for processing has a data interval of 1 second to match the processing rate on the True View POS system.
 A lower sampling rate may be rejected by POSPac and lead to no base being setup in the project, hence, no base station position can be set.

 “Ephemeris data is unavailable.
 Please import POS data first.”

-This error message is typically caused by a POSPac bug where the rover broadcast ephemeris data gets incorrectly clipped.
+This an old error message that was typically caused by a POSPac bug in versions 8.4 through 8.5, where the rover broadcast ephemeris data gets incorrectly clipped.
 It can be worked around by adjusting the POSPac Processing Offset (EVO -> File -> Project Settings -> EXP -> True View Experimental Settings) value to a larger number (Default = 30s).
-Suggested to use 3600 or 7200 if there is an issue.
-See page 31 of the latest version of the True View EVO Users Guide https://support.geocue.com/evo-users-guide/
+Suggested resolution was to use 3600 or 7200 if there is an issue.
+This issue should no longer occur with v8.6.

 “Processing error: please view the appropriate message log for details.”

-Submit the log to firstname.lastname@example.org, and upload the raw Cycle data and base station to your folder on our FTP site for further analysis.
+Submit the log to firstname.lastname@example.org, and transfer the archived Cycle to support via Reckon, or upload the archived Cycle to your folder on our FTP site for further analysis.